Home Insights We Use AI Every Day to Build Software. Here Is Why We Are Still Hiring.

 AI does not know that your NBFC client needs RBI-compliant audit trails.
 It does not know that your real estate CRM must handle the specific way Indian brokers split commissions across sub-brokers.
 It does not know that your NGO needs FCRA reporting in a format that the Ministry of Home Affairs will actually accept.

 I will give you a real example.
 We were building a compliance module for a fintech client.
 I asked Claude to generate the reporting logic.
-It produced clean, well-structured code — that was completely wrong for Indian regulatory requirements.
+It produced clean, well-structured code.
+That was completely wrong for Indian regulatory requirements.
 The RBI reporting format has specific quirks that are not documented anywhere AI can learn from.
 Our developer who had spent two years working in fintech caught it in five minutes.
 AI would have shipped it to production.

 Domain knowledge is the single most valuable thing a development team brings.
 AI has zero domain knowledge about your specific business.